 We have now covered 5 types of banks in India: commercial banks, small finance banks, payment banks, cooperative banks, and specialized banks.
 All these banks in India are governed by 1 financial institution known as the leading institution for banking in India.
 It is known as the Reserve Bank of India.
 This comes under a different category called the central bank.

-Another type of bank in India is the central bank, whose function is to control all the banks in the country.
+Another type of bank in India is the central bank, whose function is to control all the banks in the country and regulate different cryptocurrencies traded in the country.
 This is the Reserve Bank of India which was established in 1935.
 The main objective of this institution is to regulate the monetary and banking system, issue currency notes and coins, and control credit rates so that there are no inflationary pressures on the Indian economy.

 So, we have covered all six types of banks in India.
 I hope this post gave you the right information along with examples.
 If you have any comments, please do leave them below.